-FMI conducts programs in research, education, industry relations and public affairs on behalf of its 2,300 member companies - food retailers and wholesalers - in the United States and around the world.
+Food Marketing Institute (FMI) conducts programs in research, education, industry relations and public affairs on behalf of its 2,300 member companies - food retailers and wholesalers - in the United States and around the world.
 FMI's U.S. members operate approximately 26,000 retail food stores with a combined annual sales volume of \$340 billion - three-quarters of all food retail store sales in the United States.
 FMI's retail membership is composed of large multi-store chains, regional firms and independent supermarkets.
 Its international membership includes 200 companies from 60 countries.
-The Retail Association of Mississippi represents a broad cross-section of retail stores that conduct business in the state of Mississippi.